MarioniLab/sagenet/README.rst

 =========================================================================
 .. raw:: html

-**SageNet** is a robust and generalizable graph neural network approach that probabilistically maps a dissociated scRNAseq dataset to their hypothetical tissue of origin using one or more reference datasets aquired by spatially resolved transcriptomics techniques.
+**SageNet** is a robust and generalizable graph neural network approach that probabilistically maps cells from a dissociated scRNAseq dataset to their hypothetical tissue of origin using one or more reference datasets aquired by spatially resolved transcriptomics techniques.
 It is compatible with both high-plex imaging (e.g., seqFISH, MERFISH, etc.) and spatial barcoding (e.g., 10X visium, Slide-seq, etc.) datasets as the spatial reference.

 .. raw:: html